 Communion

-As far as the meal goes, sometimes it is really neat to reflect the last meal Jesus had by having a “Seder Meal”–or a Passover Meal.
-We sometimes share the meal that way, but often it is just a good old SoCal meal.
+The meal is a really neat time to reflect the last meal Jesus.
+Sometimes we share the meal in a traditional Jewish “Seder Meal”–or a Passover Meal.
+Most often though, it is just a good SoCal meal.
 There is no doubt that Jesus shared that last very meaningful meal with those he dearly loved–His spiritual family so to speak.
-That meal is something we ought to celebrate too with our spiritual family.
+We should celebrate this as well with our spiritual family.
 It also reminds us of the future when we will sit down at the table with our Jesus in glory for the Wedding Feast–what a celebration that will be!

 The washing of the disciples’ feet is an amazing aspect of our Lord’s last night.
 The example of service He showed was amazing.
 Jesus also states that His action of washing the disciples feet was symbolic of His forgiveness.
 We revel in the fact that He makes us clean through His forgiveness daily, just like the people in those times needed their feet washed daily.
 This reminds us of Jesus’ present ministry to us.